About the ACTION Program

 On this page, you will find information about the program's goals, outreach efforts and more.
 For more information, consider visiting the additional pages to the right.

-- To develop participants’ cancer research knowledge and skills through cross-disciplinary faculty-mentored research training experiences.
+- To develop students’ cancer research knowledge and skills through cross-disciplinary, faculty- and peer-mentored research training experiences.

-- To enhance students’ cancer-focused career preparation by providing didactic cancer education and career development mentoring through faculty-led courses, workshops, seminars, and career coaching and mentoring.
+- To enhance students’ career preparation by providing cancer education and career development curriculum through faculty- and peer-led courses, workshops, seminars, and career coaching and mentoring.

-- To conduct outreach activities in participant communities to increase the understanding of the research and clinical aspects of cancer and the importance of science education among universities; primary and secondary school groups; civic organizations; health care providers; and the families and communities of our student participants.
+- To increase the understanding of the research and clinical aspects of cancer and the importance of science education among students and teachers, parents/caregivers and families of ACTION students, and general community members through impactful outreach activities in students’ communities.

 Ultimately, we will create an atmosphere of career development, lifelong learning, and sustained mentorship that will be focused on training the next generation of cancer researchers, education/prevention experts, and/or clinicians or other healthcare providers.